Metrika-Inc/agent/README.md

 curl 127.0.0.1:9999/metrics # when runtime.http_addr=127.0.0.1:9999
 ```

+### Host header validation
+When `runtime.http_addr` is set, by default the agent will validate the `Host` header of incoming HTTP requests against a list of allowed hosts configured by `runtime.allowed_hosts`.
+In this case, a request without an allowed `Host` header will be rejected by the agent with HTTP 400.

+Host header validation can be disabled by setting `runtime.host_header_validation_enabled` to `false`, in which case `runtime.allowed_hosts` has no effect.

 ### Blockchain Node Discovery Issues
 The Metrika Agent attempts to discover a supported running blockchain node in the system.
 In case the blockchain node is containerized, Agent attempts to find the container by matching container name or image to a list of regular expressions specified in `/etc/metrikad/configs/{blockchain}.yml`.
 If the container name is not in the list of common names Metrika Agent is aware of, it can be added to the list of `containerRegex` in the aforementioned configuration file.